 However, with so many to choose from, we've spent hours whittling them down to a top ten, taking into account power, specs, design and value for money.
 And we'll always point you in the direction of the latest handsets – after all, nobody wants to be carting around a phone that doesn't get any updates in a year's time, right?

-Here are our rankings for the best phones that are currently available in Australia in 2021.
+Here are our rankings for the best phones that are currently available in New Zealand in 2021.
 Simply click on the phone you read more about.

 1. Samsung Galaxy S21 Ultra

 2. Samsung Galaxy Note 20 / Note 20 Ultra

 5. Google Pixel 5